Have you ever wanted to try String Art? I have but today I’m going to share a twist on string art with this String Art Christmas Tree.

 - Line it up against the board and dry fit the other two pieces against it to center properly.
 Use clamps if you have them.

-- Attach the trip with a brad nailer on either end and one in the middle of each side.
+- Attach the trip with a brad or finish nailer on either end and one in the middle of each side.

-I sure wish I’d remembered this little nailer that goes with our compressor when I did the makeover on my desk chair.
+I sure wish I’d remembered we had this little nailer/stapler that goes with our compressor when I did the makeover on my desk chair.
 That would have saved me a lot of electric stapler work.

 I can’t get enough looks.

-It’s right at home next to the little flocked tree.
+It’s right at home next to the mini flocked tree.

 PIN IT FOR LATER!!